GresgentonG/serenade-experiments-sigmod/README.md

 # VMIS-kNN
 The repository contains implementation and experiment setup for the VMIS-kNN methods

-The original repository for the Serenade Recommender System can be found here [Serenade: Low-Latency Session-Based Recommendations](https://github.com/bolcom/serenade)
+The original repository for the Serenade Recommender System[^1] can be found here [Serenade: Low-Latency Session-Based Recommendations](https://github.com/bolcom/serenade)

 The original experiments repository can be found at [Serenad experiments](https://github.com/bolcom/serenade-experiments-sigmod)